top of page

 You will be given an appointment to see Dr Tan in his clinic for follow up.
 Initially after the surgery, there will be closer follow up, after which the periods for follow up will then be further spaced out.

-Complications that can occur soon after surgery
+Complications that can occur after surgery